gowthamdharma22/gowthamdharma22/README.md

 # 💫 About Me:
-🔭 I’m pursuing BE CSE on MKCE<br>🌱 I’m currently learning Fullstack and Game Development
+🔭 I’m pursuing BE CSE on MKCE<br>🌱 I’m currently working as a Fullstack Developer at Codingmart Technologies

 ## 🌐 Socials: